Wacom-Developer/signature-sdk-js/README.md

 ### Sample

 This folder contains some demonstration code.
+Please note that the demo may need to be modified to meet customer needs.

 - common – This folder holds code common across all the examples.
 - readme.txt - This readme covers the contents of the SDK